cyrilondon/rover-project/README.md

 	}
 ...
 ```
-If it not the case, then a [OptimisticLockingException](src/main/java/com/game/domain/model/exception/OptimisticLockingException.java) is thrown to the end user with a specific error message and error code.
+If it is not the case, a [OptimisticLockingException](src/main/java/com/game/domain/model/exception/OptimisticLockingException.java) is thrown to the end user with a specific error message and error code.

  ```java